Education competencies: Compassion

 - When have I been the recipient of someone else's compassion?

 - Who have I observed over the last year that's particularly compassionate?
-What can I learn from him/her?
+What can I learn from

 - What beliefs do I carry around that may be affecting my level of compassion for others?

 - Does my sensitivity toward others sometimes take precedent over the task or job at hand?

 - Do I sometimes lose objectivity because I'm wrapped up in the emotions and feelings of others?

 - Do I avoid necessary conflict because my instincts to be compassionate are so strong?